James River: James River Reserve Fleet

-The James River Reserve Fleet is the anchorage (37.120393°N 76.646469°W) for a large portion of the National Defense Reserve Fleet, called the "James River fleet" or the "ghost fleet," consisting of "mothballed" ships, mostly merchant vessels, that can be activated within 20 to 120 days to provide shipping for the United States during national emergencies, either military or non-military, such as commercial shipping crises.
-The fleet is managed by the U.S. Department of Transportation's Maritime Administration.
+The James River Reserve Fleet is the anchorage (37.120393°N 76.646469°W) for a large portion of the National Defense Reserve Fleet, called the "James River fleet" or the "ghost fleet", consisting of "mothballed" ships, mostly merchant vessels, that can be activated within 20 to 120 days to provide shipping for the United States during national emergencies, either military or non-military, such as commercial shipping crises.
+The fleet is managed by the U.S. Department of Transportation's Maritime Administration and is based in Fort Eustis, Virginia.
 It is a different entity from the United States Navy reserve fleets, which consist largely of warships.